Parish of Bolwarry

-Bolwarry, New South Wales is a civil parish of Tongowoko County, New South wales.
+Bolwarry, New South Wales is a civil parish of Tongowoko County, New South Wales.
 The parish is east of Tibooburra.

 Located at 29°23'50.0"S 142°20'04.0"E, the parish is east of Tibooburra, and within the traditional lands of Yarli peoples.
 The landscape is flat and arid scrubland.

 Geography

-The topography of the parish is flat and arid with a Köppen climate classification of BWh (Hot semi arid).
-The economy in the parish is based on broad acre agriculture, mainly cattle, and sheep.
-There are no towns in the parish and the nearest settlement is Tibooburra, New South Wales.
+The topography of the parish is flat and arid, with a Köppen climate classification of BWh (Hot semi arid).
+The economy in the parish is based on broad acre agriculture, mainly cattle and sheep.
+The parish has no towns; the nearest settlement is Tibooburra, New South Wales.